iniqy/RUDE/docs/printing.md

 ## PC

-PA12 is suspected to be a good alternative.
-PA6 may suffice too.
-[For motorplate & bellcranks, ABS/ASA are fine too, but they are too weak for link/diffcase/servomount.]
+[For motorplate & bellcranks, ABS/ASA are fine too, but they are too weak for link/diffcase/servomount.
+PA deforms so Nylon is disrecommended.]

 100% infill!